busybox42/elemta/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+> **Note**: AI assistant configuration files (in the `.cursor/` directory) are intentionally excluded from version control.
+These files contain project guidance for AI coding assistants and are maintained separately.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.